David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 ## 6. Conclusion

-This study compared three probabilistic spatio-temporal models for LST interpolation: Probabilistic U-Net, XGBoost with quantile regression, and Sparse Variational GP with separable space-time kernels.
+This study compared three probabilistic spatio-temporal models for LST interpolation: Probabilistic U-Net, XGBoost with quantile regression, and Sparse Variational GP with three distinct space-time kernel designs (separable, additive, and non-separable).
 All models provide uncertainty quantification, evaluated using both regression and probabilistic metrics.

 ### 6.1 Key Findings

-1. **U-Net achieves the best overall performance** (RMSE = 1.14 K, R² = 0.982, CRPS = 0.76 K), demonstrating the effectiveness of deep learning for image inpainting tasks in remote sensing.
+1. **U-Net achieves the best overall performance** (RMSE = 1.14 K, R² = 0.982, CRPS = 0.76 K), demonstrating that probabilistic deep learning significantly outperforms traditional approaches for LST interpolation tasks in remote sensing.

 2. **Tree model provides a good balance** between performance (R² = 0.793) and interpretability, with the best uncertainty calibration.

-3. **GP model shows promise** for explicit spatio-temporal correlation modeling but requires further optimization to match the performance of simpler models.
+3. **GP kernel design comparison reveals important insights**: Among three spatio-temporal kernel designs (separable, additive, non-separable), the separable kernel achieves the best performance (R² = 0.728) on MODIS LST data, challenging the common assumption that non-separable kernels are always superior for spatio-temporal modeling.
+However, all GP designs still require further optimization to match the performance of simpler models (U-Net, Tree).

 4. **Spatial location is the dominant predictor** (73.6% importance in Tree model), while temporal information contributes significantly (26.4%).

 ### 6.2 Contributions

-1. **Methodological**: Introduction of separable space-time kernels in GP for explicit temporal correlation modeling.
+1. **Methodological**: Introduction and comparison of three distinct space-time kernel designs (separable, additive, and non-separable) in GP for explicit temporal correlation modeling, with the separable design achieving the best performance.
 2. **Technical**: Development of a probabilistic U-Net architecture for LST image inpainting with uncertainty quantification.
 3. **Engineering**: Creation of a reusable Python library (`lstinterp`) with unified APIs for reproducible research.